Atraya21/axway-open-docs/content/en/docs/central/mesh_management/add_env.md

    `cd e4fd7216693f50360169492633ab0122/`

-3.`Istioctl` is required for installing Istio.
+3. `Istioctl` is required for installing Istio.
 Istio version 1.8.2 is recommended and is compatible with the Axway mesh agents.
 If you have not previously added it to your client system, you can download `Istioctl` using the following command:

    `curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.8.2 TARGET_ARCH=x86_64 sh -`